panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 You've made the final step to understand what a closure is:

-> *The closure* is a function that can accesses its lexical scope even when executed outside of its lexical scope.
+> *The closure* is a function that accesses its lexical scope even executed outside of its lexical scope.

 Let's continue with examples that demonstrate why the closure is so useful.